danielfain/shorten/README.md

 # shortener

-URL shortener built with AWS Lambda functions written in Go!
+A URL shortener built with a React frontend and AWS Lambda functions written in Go as the backend.